demidko/microservice/README.md

 then the value will be taken from the environment variable `MYCALENDAR_URL`.
 In addition, such a variable can also be set in the usual way, from the application.yml file or from command line parameters.

+### Value classes

+You can use [multi-field value classes](https://github.com/zhelenskiy/KEEP/blob/patch-6/proposals/multi-field-value-classes.md) for your entities.